Professionals

 A blurry image showing a group of people sitting, with some wearing masks, possibly in a waiting area or restaurant.

-Neurodiversity as a paradigm — What it means and why it matters
+Neurodiversity as a paradigm — What it means and why it matters to all of us

-High-Masking Autism in adults — Updated understanding
+High-Masking Autism in adults — Updated understandings

 Spiky profiles v Factory-style output (We are not machines)